imageCompression1995/CLIP/README.md

 core thinking
 + When and why CLIP-prior works well?
+  + CLIP builds connection between vision and language
+  + When CLIP is applied to downstream tasks, we typically use prompt-based methods.

 ## Towards vision-language prompt
 |  Title   | Year  | Venue | Code |